Canon 60D vs 77D

-The physical size and weight of the Canon 60D and the Canon 77D are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 60D and the Canon 77D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 60D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is notably smaller (15 percent) than the Canon 60D.
 Moreover, the 77D is markedly lighter (28 percent) than the 60D.
 It is worth mentioning in this context that the 60D is splash and dust resistant, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.